[Major revision–posted 4/5/19 (replaces 8/11/14 edition)]

 PURPOSE: This Operating Policy/Procedure (OP) defines compensation in excess of base salary and sets forth institutional review and approval requirements for such payments to university employees.

-REVIEW: This OP will be reviewed in August of even-numbered years by the Managing Director of Human Resources, the Managing Director of the Office of Research Accounting (ORA), and the Office of the Provost with substantive revisions forwarded to the Chief of Staff for the President and the Provost and Senior Vice President (PSVP).
+REVIEW: This OP will be reviewed in September of odd-numbered years by the Assistant Vice President for Human Resources, the Chief Accounting Officer, and the Office of the Provost with substantive revisions forwarded to the Chief of Staff for the President, the Provost and Senior Vice President (PSVP), and the Vice President for Administration and Finance & Chief Financial Officer.

 1. Policy Statement